 Facials at Atasia are given on a heated massage table hand built by owner and master masseur Frankie Tan.
 The practitioner started by putting my feet in heated booties then did a deep cleansing using a clarisonic brush.
 Hot towels followed.
 Next came exfoliation and a facial massage followed by purified water steam and more hot towels soaked, of course, in famous Berkeley Springs water.
 While the facial masque was working its magic on my skin, she did a hand, arm and shoulder massage using hot stones.
 More warm towels to take off the masque then moisturizer applied.
 I returned to earth as she was taking off my hot booties – “wait, wait.
 Don’t I get to have these on forever?”
 I cried.

-Awakening Health Center is a collective of individual practitioners that offers everything from reflexology to advanced reiki to Bobbie Rohn’s magical Cyma Sound Therapy which cured me of six weeks of pain in less than 24 hours.
-Awakening also holds regular Saturday drop-in classes on health-related issues.
+Sage Moon Healing Center is a collective of individual practitioners that offers everything from reflexology to advanced reiki to Bobbie Rohn’s magical Cyma Sound Therapy which cured me of six weeks of pain in less than 24 hours.

 Every day is a spa feast in Berkeley Springs and the spas are easy to find, collected in a couple blocks around the springs.
 You can pick and choose among the various spa offerings or take the easy way and get spa packages.
-Once a year at the end of January, there is an organized Spa Feast at the Ice House where dozens of practitioners set up offering mini-samples of their treatments at the standard price of $1 / minute.
+During the month of January we celebrate the spas with special discounts and activities that highlight why Berkeley Springs is still going strong as the country’s first spa.

 Glassy eyed with wonder at what their rustic springs were to become, Tom and George asked the obvious: can you hand us a towel?